Top of main content

 The policyholder needs to choose the amount of cover and for how long they want it to be in place.
 To make sure the money goes to who you want it to, having an up-to-date will or placing the policy in trust is really important.

 You and your partner can each hold single policies.
 That way, if one of you dies, the surviving partner still has their own policy.
-And you can select different amounts and lengths on each policy, so you can tailor it to your individual needs.
+You can select different amounts and lengths on each policy to tailor it to your needs.

 What is joint life insurance?

-A joint life insurance policy covers two lives, so it pays out if either person dies during the length of the policy.
+A joint life insurance policy covers 2 lives, so it pays out if either person dies during the length of the policy.
 It involves one application and just one monthly payment.
-A joint policy is normally taken out to cover the joint expense of a mortgage if one partner dies.
+A joint policy is often taken out to cover the joint expense of a mortgage if one partner dies.

 You don’t have to be married or civil partners to take joint cover.
-Any two people can take out a joint policy, including same-sex couples, to protect each other financially.
+Any 2 people can take out a joint policy, including same-sex couples, to protect each other financially.

 The payout automatically goes to the other policyholder.
 Both partners are insured for the same amount, so the payout is the same whoever dies.